Abeba Aregawi: 2011

-Aregawi had a strong indoor season in 2011, with four straight wins in Düsseldorf, Gent, Birmingham and Stockholm, including a personal best run of 4:01.47 minutes.
+Abeba had a strong indoor season in 2011, with four straight wins in Düsseldorf, Gent, Birmingham and Stockholm, including a personal best run of 4:01.47 minutes.
 However, she only made one appearance outdoors as her season was stopped due to injury.

 2012

 She emerged as one of the world's top 1500 m runners on the 2012 IAAF Diamond League circuit, she won also overall title of Diamond league 2012: 1500 m.
 She was second to Genzebe Dibaba at the Shanghai Golden Grand Prix, running a best of 3:59.23 minutes.
 However, she defeated her rival at the Golden Gala, breaking the Ethiopian national record with a run of 3:56.54 minutes, literally days before receiving Swedish citizenship, then won again at the Bislett Games.
-Aregawi won both the 800 m and the 1500 m for Hammarby IF in the Swedish team championships on June 20.
-Representing Ethiopia at the 2012 Summer Olympics, Aregawi ran the fastest time in the 1500 metres competition.
+Abeba won both the 800 m and the 1500 m for Hammarby IF in the Swedish team championships on June 20.
+Representing Ethiopia at the 2012 Summer Olympics, Abeba ran the fastest time in the 1500 metres competition.
 However, that was while winning the second semi-final race.
-In the slow, strategic final, Aregawi came off the final turn a step behind the eventual winner Aslı Çakır Alptekin, but faded badly with 20 meters to go in the final straight, initially finishing fifth.
-After the race, both Alptekin and silver medalist Gamze Bulut were disqualified due to doping violations.
-Aregawi was subsequently re-allocated the bronze medal.
+In the slow, strategic final, Abeba came off the final turn a step behind the eventual winner Aslı Çakır Alptekin, but faded badly with 20 meters to go in the final straight, initially finishing fifth.
+After the race, Alptekin, silver medalist Gamze Bulut and bronze medalist Tatyana Tomashova were all disqualified due to doping violations, and Abeba was subsequently re-allocated the silver medal in 2024.

 2013

-Aregawi contested her first race representing Sweden at international level during the European Indoor Championships in front of her home crowd in Gothenburg, where she won the gold medal.
+Abeba contested her first race representing Sweden at international level during the European Indoor Championships in front of her home crowd in Gothenburg, where she won the gold medal.
 She won the first five Diamond League events and secured the overall title with two races left.
 She set the Swedish national record in the 1500 at 3:56.60 (just .06 slower than her Ethiopian record the previous season) at the first Diamond League meet in Doha, Qatar.
 Four weeks later, she added the Swedish record at 800 metres, taking it down to 1:59.20 at the Fanny Blankers-Koen Games in Hengelo, Netherlands.
 Both records took down marks by Malin Ewerlöf-Krepp that were almost 15 years old.

-At the World Championships in Moscow Aregawi won the gold medal at 1500 metres, Sweden's eighth gold medal since the first championships in 1983.
+At the World Championships in Moscow Abeba won the gold medal at 1500 metres, Sweden's eighth gold medal since the first championships in 1983.

 2014

-On 6 February, Aregawi won the 1500 m race at XL Galan in Ericsson Globe at the time of 3:57.91.
+On 6 February, Abeba won the 1500 m race at XL Galan in Ericsson Globe at the time of 3:57.91.
 The time was a new European indoor record and the second best of all time.
 During the indoor season she also won the World Indoor Championships and took her third straight gold medal in international championships.